psono/psono-client/README.md

         gulp crx

     (make sure to run gulp without parameter first)

+    After this command you will find in ./dist/chrome/sanso.PW.crx (and ./dist/chrome/sanso.PW.update.xml)

 4. Pack Firefox extension for release

         gulp xpi

     (make sure to run gulp without parameter first)

+    After this command you will find ./dist/firefox/sanso.PW.xpi (and the unsigned version ./dist/firefox/sanso.PW.unsigned.xpi)

+    If you do not want to create an official signed version and only want to create the unsigned version you can do:

+        gulp xpiunsigned

+    Only ./dist/firefox/sanso.PW.unsigned.xpi will be created.

-5. (optional) To pack chrome and firefox you can
+5. (optional) Pack chrome and firefox for release

-    The "All In One" command is
+    The "All In One" command is:

         gulp dist